Updated May 19, 2021

 What are the differences between the 3 COVID-19 vaccines?

 The mRNA vaccines (Pfizer, Moderna) for COVID-19 work differently than traditional vaccines because they do not put a weakened or inactivated live virus into your body.
 Instead, they use material from the virus that tells your cells how to make a protein that triggers an immune response.
-This immune response protects you from getting infected if you are exposed to the real, live virus that causes COVID-19 in the future.
+This immune response protects you from getting severely ill if you are infected with the virus that causes COVID-19 in the future.

-The J&J vaccine uses an inactivated adenovirus that can carries information into your cell to help protect your body from the virus that causes COVID-19.
+The J&J vaccine uses an inactivated adenovirus that can carries information into your body's cells to help produce an immune response against the virus that causes COVID-19.

 Why are 2 shots needed for Pfizer and Moderna vaccines?